Logo Sciencesconf

 Olivier Beaumont - Inria

-Quentin Bernard - Inria
+Quentin Bertrand - Inria

 Youngsoo Choi - Lawrence Livermore National Laboratory